nexpy/nexpy/_sources/pythongui.rst.txt

 **Import**
     Imports data from other formats.
-Some importers are provided with the NeXpy distribution, but others will be loaded from the user's ``~/.nexpy/readers`` directory.
+Some importers are provided with the NeXpy distribution, but others can be loaded from the user's ``~/.nexpy/readers`` directory or imported from third-party
+    packages that have defined a ``nexpy.readers`` entry point.

     .. seealso:: `Importing NeXus Data`_